shanevanheerden/shanevanheerden.github.io/_posts/2021-08-26-matching_resumes_to_job_specifications.md

 ## 3. The solution architecture

 The success of the project relied heavily on creating a well-designed solution architecture.
 The system's core comprises multiple components collaborating to provide a strong and intelligent recruitment solution.
-Each stage, from data ingestion to storing results in ElasticSearch, was crafted with emphasis on scalability, efficiency, and smooth integration into JobCrystal's current infrastructure.
+Each stage, from data ingestion to storing results in ElasticSearch, was crafted with emphasis on scalability, efficiency, and smooth integration into the client's current infrastructure.
 Figure 1 visually depicts the interconnected components, showcasing the architecture of the solution.

 {% include figure.html path="assets/img/blog/blog10.2.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}
 <div class="caption">